tbidne/charon/README.md

                            The file level in which to log.
 Defaults to none.
                            Logs are written to the xdg state directory e.g.
                            ~/.local/state/safe-rm.
+  --log-size-mode <warn SIZE | delete SIZE>
+                           Sets a threshold for the file log size, upon which we either print a warning or delete the file, if it is exceeded.
+The SIZE should include the value and units e.g. 'warn 10 mb', 'warn 5 gigabytes', 'delete 20.5B'.
   -h,--help                Show this help text

 Delete Commands